atournayre/claude/docs/claude/google-vertex-ai.md

 * A Google Cloud Platform (GCP) account with billing enabled
 * A GCP project with Vertex AI API enabled
-* Access to desired Claude models (e.g., Claude Sonnet 4.5)
+* Access to desired Claude models (for example, Claude Sonnet 4.5)
 * Google Cloud SDK (`gcloud`) installed and configured
 * Quota allocated in desired GCP region